Night and Day (1946 film): Production

-Unsurprisingly, the film completely omits any mention of Porter's homosexuality.

 Reception

 In a review upon release of the film, Thomas Pyror of The New York Times called the film "a generally pleasant and musically exciting show."
-The Times praised the musical numbers and the performances by Grant and Woolley, but noted the straying from historical fact and the thin and conventional scenario the scenarists concocted about the fabulous Mr. Porter."
-In 2004, at the debut of another film on Porter's life, De-Lovely, the Times called Night and Day "so-bad-it's-almost-good."
+He praised the musical numbers and the performances by Grant and Woolley, but noted that the story strayed from historical fact, stating that it was a "thin and conventional scenario the scenarists concocted about the fabulous Mr. Porter."

+At the 2004 debut of another film on Porter's life, De-Lovely, the Times called Night and Day "so-bad-it's-almost-good."
 The newspaper recounted that when Night and Day was being filmed, "Orson Welles cracked: 'What will they use for a climax?
 The only suspense is: will he or won't he accumulate $10 million?'"

+William Bowers, who worked on the script, called the movie "an enormous success, but I still think it's the worst thing I've ever seen.
+And I was so embarrassed."
+He said Cole Porter loved the movie which confused Bowers until Oscar Hammerstein explained to Porter loved all of his songs in the movie. "'You don't think he heard that stuff that went on between his songs, do you?'
+And Oscar was absolutely right.
+The songs were done beautifully, and that's really the only thing that mattered in that silly picture."